AngleProtocol/angle-docs/governance/veANGLE/boost.md

 Besides, external farming that are promoted by other protocols (such as Sushi Onsen) or that are available on other chains are typically not available for veANGLE boosts since they are independent of the mainnet Angle protocol itself.

 {% hint style="info" %}
-A user's veANGLE boost does not increase the overall emission of rewards.
+Users' veANGLE boost does not increase the overall emission of rewards.
 The boost is an additive boost that is added to each farmer's yield proportional to their veANGLE balance.
 {% endhint %}

 ## 🧮 Boost Computation